Table of Contents[Hide][Show]

 Visit the Right National Park

-It seems like everyone is suddenly discovering our beautiful US national parks.
+It seems like everyone suddenly discovered our beautiful US national parks during the pandemic.
 That means the parks are crowded.
 Being socially distanced will mean visiting the parks others will pass by or parks that are so big that it would be tough to feel crowded.

-Or head to Port Chicago Naval Magazine National Monument near San Francisco, California, which drew just 653 visitors in 2018.
+Or head to Port Chicago Naval Magazine National Monument near San Francisco, California.
 It honors the worst homeland disaster of World War II.
 Some 320 African American sailors who served in segregated units at Port Chicago loading weapons and ammunition onto ships died when more than 5,000 tons of munitions exploded.
 The terrible tragedy was one of the events that led to the desegregation of the U.S. Navy and, subsequently, all U.S. armed forces.
 The memorial is on an active military base and reservations to visit are required at least two weeks in advance.

 Whatever park you choose, the key to being socially distant is to go where the others aren’t.
 For example, if you’re heading to Yellowstone, expect to find a crowd waiting for Old Faithful to erupt.
-But if you ask a park ranger (or you’re lucky enough to be there with a guide like mine from Austin Adventures who knows all of the secrets of the park), you’ll be able to walk some virtually deserted trails.
-Our reward?
-Amazing vistas that the majority of Yellowstone visitors miss.
+But if you ask a park ranger, you’ll be able to walk some virtually deserted trails.

 Ditch the Kids and Head to a Vineyard